COBA-NIH/MicroscopyForBeginnersReferenceGuide/04_Data_presentation/Presentation_images.md

 ## What is it?

 Microscopy images are often shown in scientific papers to illustrate a particular conclusion.
-While qualitative conclusions are not a subsitute for quantitative comparisons (see next section), images can certainly guide our reasoning and our conclusions.
+While qualitative conclusions are not a substitute for quantitative comparisons (see next section), images can certainly guide our reasoning and our conclusions.
 Following a few consistent best practices ensures that these conclusions are correct and robust.

 ```{figure} ../images/10TipsHowToNotLieWithImages.png
 ---